allen13/kubernetes1-day1/README.md

 * [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)
 * [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)

 Once docker has been installed go into settings and enable the kubernetes checkbox.
 Wait for it to start.
-It will also install `kubectl` for interacting with kubernets.
+It will also install `kubectl` for interacting with kubernetes.

 It is also acceptable to use mini-kube or any other kubernetes cluster you can access for this class.